gabriel-jung/my_mirror_on_cloud/README.md

 *Note: This demonstration showcases the recommendation engine built during the Artefact Data Science bootcamp.
 The application is no longer hosted due to infrastructure costs.*

-My Mirror on Cloud is a Python package with a Streamlit interface that together form a fashion recommendation engine.

 ## 🎯 Project Overview

 My Mirror on Cloud is a Python package with a Streamlit interface that forms an intelligent fashion recommendation system.
 Using the [H&M dataset](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data) from Kaggle, the system analyzes fashion items through FashionCLIP, a specialized encoder model for fashion image understanding.